vavrines/Kinetic.jl/docs/src/solver.md

 # General

-The finite volume method (FVM) is employed in Kinetic.
+Kinetic employs the finite volume method (FVM) for modeling and simulation.
 The general solution algorithm can be conclude as follows, where both explicit and implicit methods are implemented.

 ![](./assets/solver_process.png)